 Governments are in the process of re-establishing nuclear programmes.
-As of mid-2021, there were 442 nuclear power plants operating worldwide and 57 nuclear reactors currently under construction.
-The low operating cost of nuclear power generation and the increasing concern for the environment and climate change are driving this nuclear renaissance.
+Today there are 440 nuclear power plants operating worldwide in 32 countries with a further 60 nuclear reactors currently under construction.3 The low operating cost of nuclear power generation and the increasing concern for the environment and climate change are driving this nuclear renaissance.
 There are now 514 new reactors planned around the world plus a new generation of Small Modular Reactors (SMRs) which offer a lower initial capital investment, greater scalability, and siting flexibility for locations unable to accommodate more traditional larger reactors.
 They also have the potential for enhanced safety and security compared to earlier design.

 On February 2, 2022, the European Commission approved the Taxonomy Complimentary Delegated Act (CDA) and included nuclear as "green and sustainable", opening the door for new uranium reactor builds, development and deployments of SMRs, and funding for plant life extensions.
-The CDA has noted that it will provide €150 billion per year of low-cost financing to achieve this which is unprecedented and should be approved by the Europe Parliament with a view to investing €500 billion by 2050 towards building new nuclear reactors as well as €50 billion by 2030 to extending the life of Europe's fleet of existing reactors.
-In July 2022, the United Kingdom announced the approval of the planned £20 billion Sizewell C nuclear plant and earlier in May 2022, China announced it will build 150 large nuclear reactors which would result in China's pipeline of new nuclear power becoming the same size as the rest of the world combined.
-In Japan, the newly elected Japanese administration indicated that they will be turning on their existing reactors to make maximum use of nuclear power in order to stabilize energy prices and supply.
+The CDA has noted that it will provide €150 billion per year of low-cost financing to achieve this with a view to investing €500 billion by 2050 towards building new nuclear reactors as well as €50 billion by 2030 to extending the life of Europe's fleet of existing reactors.
+On July 6, 2022, the European Parliament ruled to keep nuclear energy in the Complementary Delegated Act for the EU Taxonomy.
+In July 2022, the United Kingdom announced the approval of the planned £20 billion Sizewell C nuclear plant and has more recently announced £75m funding for the development of domestic nuclear fuel production in a bid to power existing and future advanced nuclear reactors and support the international diversification of fuel supply away from Russia and strengthen the country's energy security.
+Last year, China announced it will build 150 large nuclear reactors which would result in China's pipeline of new nuclear power becoming the same size as the rest of the world combined.
+Further, China's nuclear authorities announced extra capacity to accelerate its power plant building objectives, pointing to 10 new reactors being built per year.
+More recently in January 2023, the China National Nuclear Corp. ("CNNC") launched its Alashanka bonded uranium warehouse which marked the first step for the state-owned company toward establishing a global uranium trading hub.
+On January 5, 2023, CNNC took its first shipment from Kazatomprom imported into the new warehouse.
+In Japan, the newly elected Japanese administration's Green Transformation ("GX") Committee has agreed a roadmap for the next ten years "for the realisation of GX".
+Under the new policy, which describes nuclear power as a power source that contributes to energy security and has a high decarbonisation effect, Japan will restart as many existing reactors as possible (over 27) and prolong the operating life of ageing ones beyond the current 60-year limit.
+In addition, under the new policy, Japan will also develop and construct next generation innovative reactors to replace 20 reactors which have been decommissioned.
+This marks a historical pivot of confidence in the sector since the 2011 Fukushima meltdown.